 The sea calmed from a four-meter rise to a two-meter rise, and I could finally compose on the computer, finding a central place in the bar area, where the swells had less effect.

 One would think that with an entire day at sea that might leave too much free time.
 I was busy checking the schedule for activities, and especially not to miss any meal times.
-Organizing and finding items in the cabin, charging batteries, reading the daily brochures, taking photographs and videos, attending lectures and writing, these activities made the day go by quickly.
-I purchased an hour of Internet for 6 Euros, which took over ten minutes to connect and even longer to disconnect.
+Organizing and finding items in the cabin, charging batteries, reading the daily brochures, taking photographs and videos, attending lectures, and writing, these activities made the day go by quickly.
+I purchased an hour of the Internet for 6 Euros, which took over ten minutes to connect and even longer to disconnect.

 Around mid-afternoon, the crew would set up a spread of food, usually sandwiches, cakes, and other goodies for the cocktail hour.
-If I have as much as two sips of anything alcoholic, the agony of a migraine will radiate through my head.
+If I have as many as two sips of anything alcoholic, the agony of a migraine will radiate through my head.
 Other folks did not have trouble with migraines and could enjoy the cocktail of the day, prepared by our Russian bartender.
-Lately, I’ve watched the British murder mysteries: Foyal’s War, Grantchester, Father Brown, Death in Paradise, and Inspector Morse and the amount of wine, whiskey, vodka and beer that characters imbibe leaves me wondering how these detectives can find their magnifying glass, let alone solve a crime.
+Lately, I’ve watched the British murder mysteries: Foyle’s War, Grantchester, Father Brown, Death in Paradise, and Inspector Morse and the amount of wine, whiskey, vodka, and beer that characters imbibe leaves me wondering how these detectives can find their magnifying glass, let alone solve a crime.
 What exactly am I missing?
 As passengers lounged around the bar, partaking of the fruit of the vine and spirits, I buried myself in my laptop, engrossed in writing the blog.
 I guess we all have our addictions.

-Star Clippers caters very well for vegetarians.
+Star Clippers caters very well to vegetarians.
 Vegetarian selections are always available at the breakfast and lunch buffets, and a vegetarian option is available for each dinner.
 I’m not a foodie, so I’m appreciative of almost any dish, especially if someone is cooking it for me.
 Even if the octopus is a Mediterranean delicacy, after staring into the large, soulful eyes of the Dumbo Octopus as his little ear flaps propel him through the water, octopus and his relatives are off the menu for me.